Standing in Your Light

 is actually something unresolved within the one who is perceiving it.

-but self-awareness, humility, and a willingness to question our own interpretations.
+I was reminded that perception is not always truth.
+And that discernment requires not just intuition—but self-awareness, humility, and a willingness to question our own interpretations.

 When Your Light Challenges Others

-There is another truth I had to face—
+There is another truth I had to face—one that required both humility and self-honoring.

+I have been told, time and again, that I carry a strong presence.
+That I am passionate.
 That I speak with conviction when something feels true.

-that this can be confronting for others.
+And I have come to understand that this can be confronting for others.

 Not because it is wrong—